Q: Why is the Joe and Rika Mansueto Library constructed in the shape of an ellipse? Why are materials being stored underground?

-Q: What protective measures will be taken to prevent birds from being injured or killed by flying into the glass of the dome?
+Q: What protective measures have been taken to prevent birds from being injured or killed by flying into the glass of the dome?

-A: Glass in the dome that is higher than 18 feet above ground will be coated with a ceramic frit consisting of 1/8-inch dots arranged in a pattern creating 80% opacity.
+A: Glass in the dome that is higher than 18 feet above ground is coated with a ceramic frit consisting of 1/8-inch dots arranged in a pattern creating 80% opacity.

-Q: What is happening to the trees located where the new library building is going?
+Q: What happened to the trees located on the building site?

-A: Many of the trees on the site have been or will be relocated to other places on the campus, while some will remain and be protected during the construction process.
-A small number will be removed because of their condition.
-Once construction is completed there will also be space for new trees to be added to the site because of the minimal footprint of the underground design.
+A: Many of the trees on the site have been relocated to other places on the campus, remain and were protected during the construction process.
+A small number were removed because of their condition.
+Once construction was completed, new trees were added to the site because of the minimal footprint of the underground design.

-Specific arrangements have been made for the trees that were located west of the Joseph Regenstein Library in memory of departed University of Chicago librarians, including three crabapple trees with deep pink blooms in memory of Ruth Murray, former bibliographer for education, psychology and women's studies; and two cypress trees planted in memory of Hans Lenneberg, former Music Librarian, and his constant lunch companion, Charles Helzer, former Humanities Bibliographer.
+Specific arrangements were made for the trees that were located west of the Joseph Regenstein Library in memory of departed University of Chicago librarians, including three crabapple trees with deep pink blooms in memory of Ruth Murray, former bibliographer for education, psychology and women's studies; and two cypress trees planted in memory of Hans Lenneberg, former music librarian, and his constant lunch companion, Charles Helzer, former humanities bibliographer.
 The crabapple trees have been relocated just across 56th Street and placed between the Young Building and the Smart Museum (just to the south of Smart).
 The cypress trees were moved to the northwest corner of the Bartlett Quadrangle.
-Unfortunately, two lilac bushes in memory of Christine Reb Longstreet, former head of Reference, are not healthy enough to be moved; they will be removed closer to the actual start of construction.
-There is a plan for new memorial groves to be planted to replace this entire grouping when the building is complete.
-Another tree, in memory of former Slavic bibliographer Vaclav Laska, located to the northwest of the Library, will not need to be moved.
+Unfortunately, two lilac bushes in memory of Christine Reb Longstreet, former head of Reference, were not healthy enough to be moved.
+New trees were planted to replace this entire grouping.
+Another tree, in memory of former Slavic bibliographer Vaclav Laska, located to the northwest of the Library, did not need to be moved.

 Q: Why is there not a separate entrance to the Joe and Rika Mansueto Library?

-A: For security reasons, patrons will enter the Joe and Rika Mansueto Library through Joseph Regenstein Library.
+A: For security reasons, patrons enter the Joe and Rika Mansueto Library through Joseph Regenstein Library.

-Q: Who will be allowed into the automated storage and retrieval work areas?
+Q: Who od allowed into the automated storage and retrieval work areas?

-A: For safety reasons, only library staff trained in operating the automated storage and retrieval system and facilities staff trained in servicing the system will be allowed into these areas.
+A: For safety reasons, only library staff trained in operating the automated storage and retrieval system and facilities staff trained in servicing the system are allowed into these areas.

-Q: How will the heating and cooling be distributed within the dome?
-Will the all-glass exterior make it difficult to regulate the temperature during a cold winter or hot summer?
+Q: How is the heating and cooling distributed within the dome?
+Does the all-glass exterior make it difficult to regulate the temperature during a cold winter or hot summer?

-Q: Is the Henry Moore sculpture "Nuclear Energy" being moved to make room for the new building?
+Q: Was the Henry Moore sculpture "Nuclear Energy" moved to make room for the new building?

-A: No. The sculpture is a registered national historic landmark and will remain in place, north of the new building site.
+A: No. The sculpture is a registered national historic landmark and remained in place, north of the new building site.